scalawithcats/scala-with-cats/src/pages/adt/structural-corecursion.md

   else MyList.Pair(???, unfold(seed, stop))
 ```

-Now we need to handle the cases for `Pair`.
+Now we need to handle the case for `Pair`.
 We have a value of type `A` (`seed`), so to create the `head` element of `Pair` we can ask for a function `A => B`

 ```scala